-The average price for a Siberian kitten in the U.S. is from $1200 - $2000 depending on the part of the country and what is included.
+The average price for a Siberian kitten in the U.S. is from $1300 - $2200 depending on the part of the country and what is included.
 However, it is not uncommon to see breeders who never show, don't test their adults, don't spay or neuter, and send their kittens home under 12 weeks who still charge as much or more than a breeder who does.
 If that breeder doesn't do those things and still charges that much, ask why or find a new breeder.
-For example, Prekrasne charges $1600 for traditional and $1800 for Nevas or goldens, but our cats are shown and tested and we include spay or neuter, vet check, microchip, a carrier, and a period of paid pet insurance.
+For example, Prekrasne charges $1900 regardless of color/gender, but our cats are shown, extensively health tested, and we include spay or neuter, vet check, microchip, a carrier.
 Be cautious of prices that seem far below or far above the norm.

 Does the breeder you found health screen their cats?
-Yes, it is important to test for FeLV & FIV but don't stop there.
+Yes, it is important to test for FeLV & FIV but that is the bare minimum even for a pet owner.
 As a breeder, they should be testing for genetic conditions such as Polycystic Kidney Disease, PK Def (a form of inherited anemia), and hypertrophic cardiomyopathy (HCM).
-HCM does not have a DNA test and can only be screened via ultrasound and this needs to be done by a board-certified veterinary cardiologist and not the breeder's regular vet.
+Siberian HCM does not have a DNA test and can only be screened via ultrasound and this needs to be done by a board-certified veterinary cardiologist and not the breeder's regular vet.
 HCM must also be tested for regularly rather than just once because it can appear at middle age.
+Regular testing allows breeders to watch for changes so they can act promptly and stop breeding the affected cat.
 It is fairly common to see breeders claim they have HCM free lines.
+Given that HCM is incredibly common in cats, it is unrealistic to make a claim like that.
 I have yet to see a pedigree that could reliably make that claim because so little testing and reporting has been done or tracked.
 Not testing tends to give the option for plausible deniability because if you don't test for it and you don't track it, you can honestly say "I'm not aware of any health issues."

 Showing isn't for everyone and some breeders can legitimately say they've paid their dues and no longer show and others may live in the middle of the remote areas of northern MN, WY, or MT and may not have a show anywhere near them.
 However, for the new breeder and the majority of breeders showing is a way to actually learn about the breed.
 If they don't understand what the breed should look like, their Siberians will eventually stray quite far from the look of the breed.